FireStreaker2/LightspeedAPI/README.md

 # LightspeedAPI
- Unofficial API for lightspeed using python.
+ Unofficial API for lightspeed using puppeteer.